2006 Arizona Cardinals season: Week 16: at San Francisco 49ers

-at Candlestick Park, San Francisco, California

 Hoping to rebound from their home loss to the Broncos, the Cardinals flew to Monster Park for an NFC West rematch with the San Francisco 49ers.
 In the first quarter, the 49ers struck first with kicker Joe Nedney nailing a 49-yard field goal.
-Afterwards, the Cards took the lead with kicker Neil Rackers getting a 25-yard field goal and RB Marcel Shipp getting a 5-yard TD run.
-In the second quarter, Arizona increased its lead with rookie QB Matt Leinart completing a 6-yard TD pass to WR Larry Fitzgerald, while Rackers kicked a 39-yard field goal.
+Afterwards, the Cardinals took the lead with kicker Neil Rackers getting a 25-yard field goal and running back Marcel Shipp getting a 5-yard touchdown run.
+In the second quarter, Arizona increased its lead with rookie quarterback Matt Leinart completing a 6-yard touchdown pass to wide receiver Larry Fitzgerald, while Rackers kicked a 39-yard field goal.
 Afterwards, San Francisco responded with Nedney kicking a 32-yard field goal.
-In the third quarter, the 49ers started to retaliate with RB Frank Gore getting a 2-yard TD run for the only score of the period.
-In the fourth quarter, the Cards increased its lead with Rackers kicking a 37-yard and a 32-yard field goal.
-Even though the Niners got another score as Gore managed to get a 1-yard TD run, Arizona held on to sweep San Francisco.
+In the third quarter, the 49ers started to retaliate with running back Frank Gore getting a 2-yard touchdown run for the only score of the period.
+In the fourth quarter, the Cardinals increased its lead with Rackers kicking a 37-yard and a 32-yard field goal.
+Even though the 49ers got another score as Gore managed to get a 1-yard touchdown run, Arizona held on to sweep San Francisco.
 With the win, the Cardinals improved to 5–10.

 Week 17: at San Diego Chargers

-at Qualcomm Stadium, San Diego, California

 Trying to end their lackluster season on a high note, the Cardinals played their last game of the year at Qualcomm Stadium against the playoff-bound San Diego Chargers.
-In the first quarter, Arizona struck first with RB Edgerrin James getting an 8-yard TD run, yet the Chargers managed to get a 47-yard field goal from kicker Nate Kaeding.
-In the second quarter, the Cards' year-long ineffectiveness continued to show as QB Philip Rivers completed a 33-yard TD pass to TE Antonio Gates and a 14-yard TD pass to WR Vincent Jackson.
-In the third quarter, San Diego wrapped up the game with LB Tim Dobbins recovering a fumble the Cardinals' endzone for a touchdown, while Kaeding kicked a 35-yard field goal.
+In the first quarter, Arizona struck first with running back Edgerrin James getting an 8-yard touchdown run, yet the Chargers managed to get a 47-yard field goal from kicker Nate Kaeding.
+In the second quarter, the Cardinals' year-long ineffectiveness continued to show as quarterback Philip Rivers completed a 33-yard touchdown pass to tight end Antonio Gates and a 14-yard touchdown pass to wide receiver Vincent Jackson.
+In the third quarter, San Diego wrapped up the game with linebacker Tim Dobbins recovering a fumble the Cardinals' endzone for a touchdown, while Kaeding kicked a 35-yard field goal.
 Afterwards, Arizona tried to make a comeback and it started with kicker Neil Rackers getting a 28-yard field goal.
-In the fourth quarter, the Cards continued with their attempt at a comeback as QB Kurt Warner completed a 9-yard TD pass to WR Larry Fitzgerald and a 20-yard field goal by Rackers.
+In the fourth quarter, the Cardinals continued with their attempt at a comeback as quarterback Kurt Warner completed a 9-yard touchdown pass to wide receiver Larry Fitzgerald and a 20-yard field goal by Rackers.
 However, their comeback fell short.
-With the loss, the Cardinals ended their season at 5–11.
+With the loss, the Cardinals ended their season at 5–11, and with head coach Dennis Green's dismissal.